Download The Bill C-71 Book

 - Prohibition.
 Bill C-71 immediately reclassifies 10,000 to 15,000 legally bought and legally owned rifles as “Prohibited,” including some models that cost more than $4,000 and are used for hunting.
 Read: RCMP Counts 683 Registered CZ 858/SA Rifles, Reviewing C-71 Info

 - Criminalization.
-Bill C-71 turns owners of newly prohibited firearms into instant criminals facing 10 years in prison unless you comply with new ownership requirements.
-In many cases, as in the 10,000 to 15,000 owners of CZ 858 and SAN Swiss Arms rifles, you won’t be notified ahead of time.
+Bill C-71 turns 10,000 to 15,000 owners of newly prohibited firearms into instant criminals facing 10 years in prison unless they comply with new ownership requirements.
+The government hasn’t outlined any plan to notify them.

-- Confiscation: When the government or federal police prohibit your firearms, you might be allowed to keep them until you die, after which they must be turned in to police or confiscated.
+- Confiscation: When the government prohibits your firearms, you might be allowed to keep them until you die, after which they must be turned in to police or confiscated.
 You cannot pass them on to family or friends.

 - More Gun Bans.
 Bill C-71 is a warning that more gun bans are coming.
-It creates Section 12(9) in the Firearms Act, a new open catch-all category of gun owners who could request delayed confiscation if their guns are prohibited.
+It creates Section 12(9) in the Firearms Act, a new catch-all category for people who own guns that will be banned in future.
 The only reason to include Section 12(9) is to ban more guns.

 - No Oversight.
 Bill C-71 gives the RCMP greater leeway to prohibit firearms by removing the government’s ability to easily un-prohibit firearms, fueling concern of more bans and of police overreach.

 - Connections Registry.
 The federal police already know who has a PAL.
-Bill C-71 creates a new connections registry of PAL holders who are in contact.
+Bill C-71 creates a new connections registry of PAL holders who are in contact with each other.
 You must get RCMP permission to sell a rifle or shotgun by telling them your PAL number and the buyer’s PAL number, even if you don’t complete the sale.

 - No Transport: Bill C-71 immediately revokes Authorizations To Transport firearms, except from store to home and between home and target range.
 Gunshows, gunsmiths, border crossings and airports require special permission.